vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/pii-data-architecture-specifications.md

 seeAlso: - "/docs/guides/data-residency"
 ---

->❗ This feature is in closed beta phase, meaning we are working to improve it.
+>❗ This feature is in closed beta phase, meaning we are evolving it to support all scenarios.
 Do not share this documentation with people outside of your company.

 VTEX's comprehensive [PII data architecture](https://developers.vtex.com/docs/guides/pii-data-architecture) incorporates a range of solutions and processes for managing personally identifiable information (PII).
 Here you can find detailed information about how this architecture works to ensure the protection of shoppers' data privacy.